East Yorkshire is committed to protecting and respecting your privacy when you use our services.

 We operate CCTV for the following purposes:

-We operate cameras at the depots we manage, the Hull Travel Centre and on most of the buses that we run.
+We operate cameras at the depots we manage and on most of the buses that we run.

 You can request copies of images or footage of yourself by making a subject access request.
 The Subject Access Request section on this site explains the information you will need to provide.